Furqanali111/Simple_APP/README.md

 # SIMPLE_APP

-We have created simple GUI based app using object oriented programming of Python and used the external framework Kivy.
+We have created simple GUI based app using object oriented programming of Python and used the external framework Kivy.<br />
-We used kivy to create the GUI. the design of the GUI is kept at basic level as the project is an beginner level project.
+We used kivy to create the GUI. the design of the GUI is kept at basic level as the project is an beginner level project..<br />

 # HOW_TO_RUN_THE_APP